ThaaoBlues/ecosys/android_app.md

 ## /!\ The content provider is not designed to share an entire directory, to bypass that limitation the file creation is a little more complicated : It will also be using QSyncCallbackActivity that recieve Intent.ACTION_SEND but with a [CREATE_FILE] flag.

 > File creation : as app installation, uri is sent to QSyncCallbackActivity but very easily predictible so you can start using the file right after the qsync activity finished without actually storing the retrieved uri.

+> If you provide a relative path before the actual file name, necessary directories will be created if they do not exists
 ```java
 public void checkFileCreated(String fileName) {